xianghuang2/DDGANI/README.md

-You can execute the code and selectively activate certain plugins using the following command: python main.py --Data adult --MissType MCAR --MissRate 0.2 --UseAttention True --UseLearner True --UseFD True
+You can execute the code and selectively activate certain plugins using the following command: python main.py --Data adult --MissType MCAR --MissRate 0.2 --UseAttention True --UseLearner True --UseFD True If you want to enable/disable a plugin, you only need to make the param False，like --UseFD False